Arrow-air/Arrow-Contracts/README.md

 Deploying to mainnet is possible by subsituting all `--network rinkeby` arguments with `--network mainnet`.

-*Note: You may need to run `npx hardhat clean` to clear all the build caches and artifacts if you encounter "no such file or directory" issues when verifying contracts (also see [here](https://github.com/NomicFoundation/hardhat/issues/1117)).*

 ## Upgrading

 Upgrading contracts that are owned by a multisig should be proposed using [Defender](https://docs.openzeppelin.com/defender/guide-upgrades)